 Please accept this letter as certification that CONCORD COUNSELING SERVICES commits to providing the following otherwise non-obligated, eligible match and leverage support for the entire duration of the grant term for the attached COC project.
-Project eligibility for program participants in the new project will be based on CoC Program fair housing requirements and will not be restricted by CONCORD COUNSELING SERVICES.

-The delivery of services to project participants will be documented and agreed to upon in the terms of a Memorandum of Understanding covering July 2024-June 2026.
+The delivery of services to project participants will be documented and agreed to upon in the terms of a Memorandum of Understanding covering June, 2026 - July 2027.